 Fraud is a massive problem: card not present, ID theft, synthetic ID, social engineering, phishing, real-time payment fraud, call center fraud, ATM fraud – the list goes on and on.
 There are twice the number of new social security numbers.
 Which ones are good?
 Which ones are bad?
-SSA is not funded for ID verification.
+SSA has no funding for ID verification.

 Jim Hickman, AVP Financial Crimes Operations, USAA acknowledged, “We are all fighting the same fraudsters.
 Nobody has a competitive advantage.”
-The biggest competition a bank has is fraud, not other banking institutions.
+In other words, the biggest competition a bank has is fraud, not other banking institutions.
 Fraud threats have escalated from thousands per hour to millions per hour.
 The only thing you can do is reduce risk.

 Richness of Data is Key to Identifying Fraud

 Banks have a lot of data, but it’s really hard to get that data out.
 It’s super siloed.
 Often, the lines of businesses have different databases.
-Even if you can get the data, is it formatted correctly?
+Even if you can get the data, is it in the correct format?
 Do you need to duplicate it?
 It’s really important data you need to analyze, but it’s a major task to turn that data into information.
 Analytics makes sense of data.
-Our analytics ingests all the various data sources, correlates that data, does link analysis, and discovers hidden patterns that can help organizations make informed, risk-based business decisions.
+So, our analytics ingests all the various data sources, correlates that data, does link analysis, and discovers hidden patterns that can help organizations make informed, risk-based business decisions.

 Banks haven’t connected the dots across customer touch point data.
 Many things individually do not look suspicious, but if you look at them collectively you can identify patterns.
 Machine learning on big data enables you to find patterns in massive amounts of data, so you can connect the dots.